-On April 24, 14 employees of the Crane Naval Surface Warfare Center received their Executive Master of Public Affairs degrees from Indiana University Executive Education at the O’Neill School.
-The graduates spent more than two years working toward this goal and are the latest in a long line of Crane employees to earn their degree through this unique program.
+In May 2023, 22 employees of the Crane Naval Surface Warfare Center received their Executive Master of Public Affairs degrees from Indiana University Executive Education at the O’Neill School.
+The graduates spent more than two years working toward this goal and are the latest in a long line of Crane employees to earn their degrees through this unique program.

 What makes this path to an advanced degree so different than many others?

-“The leadership of Executive Education at O’Neill is very customer focused,” says Angie Lewis, corporate operations department director at Crane.
+“The leadership of Executive Education at O’Neill is very customer-focused,” says Angie Lewis, division technical director at Crane.
 “They want to understand what’s going on within our environment.
-They’ve been willing to adapt certain parts of the lessons, update, and transform portions of their curriculum to stay current with our challenges and needs.
+They’ve been willing to adapt certain parts of the lessons and update and transform portions of their curriculum to stay current with our challenges and needs.
 That makes this program especially valuable.”

+Executive Education has offered graduate programs for NWSC Crane for more than 30 years.
 The Executive Public Management Certificate and EMPA programs are Crane’s largest and longest-lasting investment in employee education.
-Crane covers all costs of the program for employees and has done so for the past 20 years.
+Crane covers all costs of the program for employees and has done so for more than 20 years.

 The application process is competitive.
 Selected employees must first earn their EPMC before they can apply for the EMPA program.
-Twenty-four Crane employees earned their EMPC in April.
+Twenty Crane employees earned their EPMC in May.

 In the courses for Crane, each class is geared toward the specific needs of Crane employees.
 And each cohort includes participants from all corners of Crane, a strategic decision Lewis says creates lasting relationships.